Samarthjadhavsj/Real-Estate-Analytics/README.md

 ---

 ### 5. Outlier Detection & Treatment
-**Objective**: Identified and treated outliers in the dataset to improve data quality and model performance.
+Identified and treated outliers in the dataset to improve data quality and model performance.

 **Files Used**:
 - [outlier-treatment.ipynb](outlier-treatment.ipynb)